-The website http://www.wholesalematboards.com/ provides the function to preview an uploaded image of your finished piece.
+The website www.wholesalematboards.com sells custom sized mats and provides the function to preview an uploaded image of your finished piece.
 I like to upload a cropped image that shows the amount of unused fabric that I want around the worked area.
 You chose the mat color (this site offers about 20 colors), the core color (white or black) that shows around the inner insertion cutout of the mat and then enter the interior and exterior mat sizes.

 I find color selection of the mat to be fun.
-The photos below show three color mats that I am considering for my Bargello design: Tulips and Pomegranates.
 I normally go for a mat that emphasizes a color thread within the worked piece that is of interest to me.
 I want, depending on the color of the mat, my eye drawn to a particular color within the worked piece but not held there.
 Click each of the below photos so that it enlarges and see where your eye is immediately drawn.

 |Below is a small (5-inch square) purchased crossed-stitch design: Bowl of Apples.|

 Sticky tape: double sided archival quality tape that is 1.5 inches wide.
-So I like to have at least 2 inches of mat all the way around the cut-out area.
+So, for the taping, I make sure to have at least 2-inches of mat all the way around the cut-out area.